News and insights News I-REC Good Practice – purchasing renewable energy outside Europe and North America

 What is good practice for I-REC sourcing?

-There are different references for “Good” practice relative to the purchase and reporting of I-RECs.
+There are different criteria for “good” practice relative to the purchase and reporting of I-RECs.

 In 2021 CDP had around 13,000+ responding companies reporting in detail their energy use.
 The CDP questionnaire is adopted by practically all major corporations.
 Respecting the CDP recommendations and achieving a high CDP score is an important reference for most companies.

-The RE100 guidance for its members is more restrictive than CDP.
-RE100 expects their members to be leaders and go further.
+The RE100 guidance is more restrictive than CDP.
+RE100 expects members to be leaders and go further.
 The guidance gives categoric recommendations on what is accepted for their members’ reporting of renewable energy consumption.

-Common for all the references is the need to respect certain quality criteria such as vintage, attribute ownership and avoiding double counting.
+Common to all the references is the need to respect certain quality criteria such as vintage, attribute ownership and avoiding double counting.

 For more detailed insight contact us